tonypags/resume/FAQ.md

 ---
 ### What is my biggest weakness?
 I tend to hold myself to a high standard, which can cause frustration because colleagues might find that level of satisfaction more quickly.
 What I found is that with some self-awareness and good communication, I can smooth that over, and it never really ends up being a problem.
+One trick that works well is to ask questions instead of giving critiques.

 ---
 ### Am I willing to relocate for the right opportunity?